fedoranimus/todoist-api/source/includes/_overview.md

 ### Response / Error

-The result of commands execution will be stored in the following response JSON object field:
+The result of command executions will be stored in the following response JSON object field:

 Data | Description
 ---- | -----------